Yield Curve Slope Signal

 Signal Summary:

-- Configuration statement: Given a YC_Composite of 0.658 and a Z_T10Y3M of 0.912, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Regime shift, not Mean reversion.
+- Configuration statement: Given a YC_Composite of 0.51 derived from positive T10Y2Y and T10Y3M z-scores, this setup aligns with Range-biased price paths and Compressed volatility, where the dominant risk is Mean reversion, not Trend continuation.
+(1)

-- The signal is currently in a Flat/Neutral regime, reflecting a stable policy environment or transition phase (1).
+- The signal currently occupies a Flat/Neutral regime, reflecting a transition phase or stable policy environment (1).

-- Conviction Band: Low; Interpretation Confidence: Low Confidence; Internal Conflict Flag: Yes.
-Signal Stability Assessment: Improving; Threshold Proximity: Near; Revision Sensitivity: Unknown.
+- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Stable; Threshold Proximity: Moderate; Revision Sensitivity: Unknown.

 Methodology Applied: